Rockstar619/E-Commerce-Web-Application/README.md

 # E-Commerce-Web-Application

-This Application is developed using MongoDB, ExpressJs, ReactJs, and NodeJs.
+This Application is developed using MongoDB, Express.Js, ReactJs, and NodeJs.

 Here are some of the things that you can perform with this application: